Maxd1512/Project-Ideas/README.md

   * The legend of **Dracula**
   * The myth of **Mărțișor**
   * Stories from **Transylvania**
-* Displays traditional patterns on LCD (ASCII art 👀)
+* Displays traditional patterns on LCD (ASCII art)

 ---